jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 power would allow our workflow to translate naturally into the UI, and simplify our users' tasks an order of magnitude.

-At that point two thoughts crossed my mind: First thing I thought, was that I was sold on the idea.
+At that point two thoughts crossed my mind: First thing I thought was that I was sold on the idea.
 I wanted to do it.
 And a second after that I thought "I hate you".